MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the term "bug" in programming actually originates from a real bug?
-In 1947, computer scientist Grace Hopper found a moth stuck in a relay of the Harvard Mark II computer, causing it to malfunction.
-She removed the bug and taped it to her logbook, coining the term "debugging" to describe the process of fixing errors in code.
+The term "bug" in programming actually originated from a real insect causing a malfunction in a computer in 1947.
+The bug was found and removed, and the term has stuck ever since to describe any issue in a program.